 We’ll have to scale it down, not take on the whole country as we have done before, maybe upgrade from 2nd class non AC to an AC sleeper carriage.

 We’ll pick a few highlights, certainly Kochin, Goa and the Kerala beaches, they would be easy with children.
 Maybe Rajasthan and most certainly the Taj Mahal.
 I’ve been to India several times and never seen it.

 If the going gets tough weary travellers can retreat to Goa, possibly my favourite part of India.
 Certainly the easiest part for us delicate Westerners to take on.
 It’s a beautiful place to chill out and just soak it all up for a week or two.
 I’m a sucker for Anjuna Market.

 This is what I love about India, summed up in photos by a brilliant and gifted photographer, Gaurav Kataria.
 This is some of what you see as you make your way around the country, things that were weird to you become normal, beauty is everywhere.
 I hope you enjoy Gaurav’s photos as much as I do.

 My Mum says I should have been born Indian.
 She thinks I’m weird to love India so much.
 What do you think?
 Love it or hate it?
 If any of you have travelled India with your children I’d love to hear any ideas, favourite places for children, tips on making India easier on us.
 I need all the help I can get to plan our first family India trip.

 UPDATE: We have now spent our first month travelling around India with children.
 It was an amazing experience, but as expected, we had a couple of rough patches.
-We’ll be back for more Indian explorations later in 2015.
+We’ll be back for more Indian explorations later.
 If you’d like to read our India travel blog, start here with Arriving and Adjusting or maybe read about stunning Fort Kochi or relaxing in Beautiful Kovalam.